 Where 2SLS refers to Two-Stage Least Squares, 3SLS is Three-Stage Least Squares, LIML is Limited Information Maximum Likelihood and FIML refers to Full Information Maximum Likelihood.

 The consumption and investment functions in our example are overidentified.
 We used the Order and Rank Conditions to determine that.
 We will not discuss the procedure of identification here because we have to focus on 2SLS and its estimation.
-To learn the application of Order and Rank Conditions of identification, see “Module 4” in Econometrics Learning Material.

 Because the equations are overidentified, we can apply 2SLS to estimate both the consumption and investment functions.